bmanders716/bmanders716.github.io/cookbook.md

 Economical Fig Pudding.

-_Ingredients_--Ω†lb. of scraps of bread.
+_Ingredients_--Ì†¨b. of scraps of bread.
-               º†lb. of finely-chopped suet.
+               Ï†¨b. of finely-chopped suet.
-               Ω†lb. of figs.
+               Ì†¨b. of figs.
                1 egg.
-               3†oz. of moist sugar.
+               3‡Ø∫. of moist sugar.

 _Method._--Soak the bread in cold water until quite soft.